unipacker/unipacker/README.md

                               |_|

 # Un{i}packer
-## Unpacking PE files via emulation
+## Unpacking PE files using Unicorn Engine

 The usage of runtime packers by malware authors is very common, as it is a technique that helps to hinder analysis.
 Furthermore, packers are a challenge for antivirus products, as they make it impossible to identify malware by signatures